julianmrodri/hhreset-ci-issue/README.md

 ....
 ```

+This happens even if no contract is used at all and if no contract is deployed during the tests.
 It is important to remark that locally the test passes successfuly, however in github actions it breaks with the error shown above.

-## How to run tests locally
+## How to run tests locally - Successful test

 1. Install dependencies
 ```